 Case Study – 1: Feeling safe at the factory

 The HERrespect project implemented in partnership with Business for Social Responsibility (BSR) aims at building sensitivity around gender equity, gender-based violence and discrimination.

-During one such implementation, the Wellbeing for Workforce (W4W) team attended the final closing meeting of the program in which the factory and the senior management had also participated, to share their experience, successes and learnings.
+During one such implementation, the Wellbeing for Workforce (W4W) team attended the final closing meeting of the programme in which the factory and the senior management had also participated, to share their experience, successes and learnings.
 A woman participant stated, “I have been working in this factory for more than 10 years now.
-For the first time, I feel safe at my workplace, all thanks to the HERrespect program.”
+For the first time, I feel safe at my workplace, all thanks to the HERrespect programme.”

 The management representatives were defensive and embarrassed for such a public statement.
 A management representative asked, “What do you mean by ‘for the first time?’
 Does that mean that the management has done nothing so far to make you feel safe, despite having such good infrastructure and facilities here?”

 One of the senior leadership from W4W said, “Sir, that is not what she meant; we have to look at it differently.
-The program has led to system strengthening and improved visibility of progressive action of systems and facilities among workers.
+The programme has led to system strengthening and improved visibility of progressive action of systems and facilities among workers.
 Hence, they realize they are safer in the workplace now.
 We must acknowledge the courage of this young woman in expressing what she feels.”

 Thus by strengthening the factory systems, building capacities and enabling the work environment, our team is enabling empowerment of women – who are gaining confidence and voicing their opinions freely.

 Case Study – 2: Knocking on the door to stop violence